zlzhao124/Book_Website/rubrics.md

 8) A more detailed information such as book abstract and ISBN # will be displayed while clicking on the book title.(3 points)

-9 ) Users can sort both lists based on category(3 points)
+9 ) Users can sort the book list based on category(3 points)

 10) Users can delete book name and its description.(4 points)